mjsmith037/Classifying_Bipartite_Networks/README.md

 ### [`/Figures`](Figures)

-This folder, now empty, will be the default output folder for figures generated by the plotting scripts mentioned above.
+This folder, now empty except for the [`full_pca_simple_demonstration.pdf`](/Figures/full_pca_simple_demonstration.pdf), which results from the simple demonstration outlined below, will be the default output folder for figures generated by the plotting scripts mentioned above.
 <!-- TODO: continue -->